According to Feng Shui your bed is considered the most important piece of furniture you own.

 Especially when you’re trying to attract a new relationship or bring more romance into your life, consider hitting the re-set button by purchasing a new bed that supports your intentions.

-Luxurious as all that space may be, king beds can be roomy enough to accommodate uninvited guests.
+Luxurious as all that space may be, king beds can be roomy enough to accommodate uninvited guests, like pets and kids.

 - A King-size bed offers so much extra room that it’s inviting to third parties who want to join you in bed.
 I’ve seen plenty of cases where the family dog shares the bed every night with “Mom & Dad,” taking the romantic feeling right out of that bed!